 Other common acre-foot measurements:

-- the federal Central Valley Project delivers about 7 million acre-feet of water in a normal year – about 20 percent of the state’s developed water.
+- The federal Central Valley Project delivers about 7 million acre-feet of water annually for agricultural, urban and wildlife uses in years of normal precipitation.